Colorectal surgery: Surgical treatment and diagnostic procedures

 Surgical forms of treatment for these conditions include: colectomy, ileo/colostomy, polypectomy, strictureplasty, hemorrhoidectomy (in severe cases of hemorrhoids), minimally invasive surgery, anoplasty, and more depending on the condition the patient has.
 Diagnostic procedures, such as a colonoscopy, are very important in colorectal surgery, as they can tell the physician what type of diagnosis should be given and what procedure should be done to correct the condition.
 Other diagnostic procedures used by colorectal surgeons include: proctoscopy, defecating proctography, sigmoidoscopy.
 In recent times, the laparoscopic method of surgery has seen a surge of popularity, due to its lower risks, decreased recovery time, and smaller, more precise incisions achieved by using laparoscopic instruments.

 Mechanical bowel preparation

-Mechanical bowel preparation (MBP) is a procedure lacking evidence in the literature, wherein fecal matter is expelled from the bowel lumen prior to surgery, most commonly by using sodium phosphate.
+Mechanical bowel preparation (MBP) is a procedure lacking evidence in literature, wherein fecal matter is expelled from the bowel lumen prior to surgery, most commonly by using sodium phosphate.
+However, recent evidence indicates that combining mechanical bowel preparation with oral antibiotics before elective colorectal surgery probably reduces the risk of surgical site infections and anastomotic leakage compared with mechanical preparation alone, without clear effects on mortality, postoperative ileus, or hospital stay.

-In popular culture

-In the Seinfeld episode "The Fusilli Jerry", Kramer erroneously gets the vanity plate "ASSMAN".
-He later finds out the plate belongs to a proctologist.
-Kramer claims the proctologists he has met always talk about patients concocting absurd stories of how an item accidentally ended up in their colon to avoid admitting that they deliberately inserted the object into their anus.
+Postoperative care

+Early enteral nutrition

+Evidence suggests that initiating enteral nutrition within 24 hours after lower gastrointestinal surgery may reduce hospital stay, though effects on postoperative complications and mortality remain uncertain.